 |

 In order to use the TRF, individuals will need to designate amounts or assets (“designated funds”) and pay the relevant TRF charge in relation to them.
 There is no need to prove that the designated funds are actually foreign income or gains and there is no obligation to physically remit them.
-However, as and when there is a remittance of the designated funds it will then be tax-free.
+If and when there is a remittance of the designated funds it will be tax-free.

 Note that: